 As we expand our business in new geographies, we are exploring broad market strategies to reach new patients, in particular the emerging middle income populations – people who are increasingly able to access healthcare systems and for whom our medicines are becoming affordable.

 Broadening affordability will be founded on the value AstraZeneca provides to patients and healthcare professionals based on our product portfolio, our supply chain integrity and our experience in treatments for conditions which are increasingly prevalent in these markets.

 In the Ukraine, our ’Terapia PLUS’ programme is available to all patients.
 A single patient card provides discounts on some of our key medicines alongside educational materials that help people to understand their disease and the importance of compliance.
-Launched in April 2012, we are aiming to reach 10,000 patients in the first year.

 In Romania, a Patient Access Card is available which enables co-payment reductions for patients.
 Distributed by physicians, common practice within the pharmaceutical industry is to provide a separate card for each treatment.
 AstraZeneca is simplifying the process by making a single card apply to reductions on a range of our key products, which makes it easier for patients to manage and reduces the administrative burden for pharmacists.
 We are also working to make new rural patients aware of the process through a dedicated call-centre.
 To date, 30,000 additional cardiovascular patients have been reached through this single card programme.